Kolchak: The Night Stalker: Film adaptation

-In other media

-In the episode "Fearful Symmetry" of the cartoon series Justice League Unlimited, a reporter whom the Question is trailing talks to another reporter, Jerry, who is being curious about his colleague's sources.
-Jerry wears the trademark straw hat and coat of Kolchak and is designed to be a homage to him.

-HPI: The Night Stalker - What Would Kolchak Do? is a paranormal-themed book dedicated to the TV series.

 Home media

-Magnetic Video released the first TV movie on VHS, The Night Stalker, and years after the label was taken over by 20th Century Fox, it was kept in print as part of its "Selections" series until their licensing deal with ABC expired..
+Magnetic Video released the first TV movie on VHS, The Night Stalker, and years after the label was taken over by 20th Century Fox, it was kept in print as part of its "Selections" series until their licensing deal with ABC expired.
 MGM Home Video released the two TV movies on DVD on August 24, 2004.
 Universal Studios released Kolchak: The Night Stalker – The Complete Series on DVD a year later.
 Madman Entertainment released the complete series on DVD in Australia and New Zealand on July 15, 2009.

+Besides Amazon carrying the DVD set for sale on its website, Netflix offered it for rental.
+During the early 2010s, Netflix had it available to stream for a time, then took it off again.
+Kolchak: The Night Stalker returned in August 2016, just as Universal was about to release it again on DVD.
+Although the series was not added as part of NBC's new Peacock streaming site in 2020, it was available on the free ad-supported NBC.com.
+In September, it was added to the MeTV lineup at 11 p.m. central on Saturdays, along with lots of trivia on its website.

 The two TV films, The Night Stalker and The Night Strangler, were each released on Blu-ray October 2, 2018, and DVD by Kino Lorber.
-Kolchak: The Night Stalker (1974–75) Complete Series Blu-ray (also by Kino Lorber) was subsequently released on October 12, 2021.
-The Blu-ray features 21 commentary tracks as well as a new interview with writer David Chase.
-In addition to recording a commentary for the premiere episode "The Ripper", Mark Dawidziak, author of The Night Stalker Companion and Kolchak Novel, Grave Secrets, also provided a Booklet Essay.
+Kolchak: The Night Stalker (1974–75) Complete Series Blu-ray (also by Kino Lorber) was released on October 12, 2021.
+The Blu-ray features 21 commentary tracks by film/tv historians as well as a new interview with writer David Chase.
+In addition to recording a commentary for the premiere episode "The Ripper", Mark Dawidziak, author of The Night Stalker Companion and Kolchak novel, Grave Secrets, also provided a Booklet Essay.